truenas/documentation/static/includes/BeforeYouBridge.md

 2. Power off any running virtual machines (VMs) before making interface IP changes.
 3. Remove active NIC devices for VMs.

-If you encounter issues with testing network changes, you might need to stop services such as sharing services such as SMB, using the current IP address.
+If you encounter issues with testing network changes, you might need to stop sharing services such as SMB, using the current IP address.